 You can ask us at any time to consider increasing, or to reduce your credit limit (including reducing it to zero).
-You can't ask us to reduce your credit limit to an amount that is less than all you owe (see the table below for what we mean by all you owe).
+You can't ask us to reduce your credit limit to an amount that is less than all you owe - see clause 11 ("How much do you have to pay us?") of these Credit Card Terms for what we mean by all you owe.
 For example, if all you owe is currently \$3,000 you can't ask us to reduce your credit limit to be \$2,000 without first repaying \$1,000.